Below are some of the resources for the sites I follow and have been accustomed to while traveling and blogging for your reference.

 There is so much to do while starting a new blog that it can get overwhelming pretty soon.
-Ranging from finding a domain, hosting, WordPress, installing themes, designing site and social media, blogging is an all in one inclusive task.
+Ranging from finding a domain, hosting, WordPress, installing themes, designing a site and social media, blogging is an all in one inclusive task.
 I have listed all that you need to know how to start a blog in a blog post.

 Hosting through Bluehost.com – Bluehost has been hosting sites since 2003.
 Hosting starts at $3.95 a month for 3 years.
-They have good customer support and is easy to get your site up and running with Bluehost.
+They have good customer support and it is easy to get your site up and running with Bluehost.
 Design using Canva.

-If you are flexible with dates or location, then both Skyscanner and Google flights can find you help you uncover great deals in certain months.
+If you are flexible with dates or locations, then both Skyscanner and Google flights can find you help you uncover great deals in certain months.
 Select the destination as everywhere, and check out your options.
-Once you finalize on the dates or location, head to the particular airline site to do your booking.
+Once you finalize the dates or location, head to the particular airline site to do your booking.
 Most of the airline sites offer rewards which can be beneficial for returning customers.
 It can be rewarding to stick to a few airlines in both domestic and international sectors as the airlines have loyalty programs for returning customers.

 Kayak: Kayak is another aggregator site from hundreds of sites for flight, hotel, and rental car bookings.

 Scott’s Cheap flights: Another site for great sales or error fares on international booking, is Scott’s Cheap flights.
 Head to the site, choose your current location, register your email address and you are good to go!
 They even have a premium membership, where you will receive all cheap flight alerts.